Breaking down the ivory tower - Episode 6

 The power of self-awareness: advocating for accessible neuroscience research

-In this special episode of the Breaking Down the Ivory Tower webinar series, we celebrate the International Day of Persons with Disabilities by showcasing the journeys of two inspiring neuroscientists, Dr Dionna Williams (Emory University School of Medicine, US) and Uma Chatterjee (University of Wisconsin – Madison, US).
-They will present their research and discuss their unique experiences and insights gained while navigating the brain research landscape.
+In episode 6 of the Breaking Down the Ivory Tower webinar series, we celebrate the International Day of Persons with Disabilities by showcasing the journeys of the inspiring neuroscientist Uma Chatterjee (University of Wisconsin – Madison, US).
+She presents her research and discusses her unique experience and insights gained while navigating the brain research landscape.

 From Me-search to Research: A non-traditional path to neuroscience research and advocacy